-You're going to love these Crispy Roasted Garbanzo Beans!
+You're going to love these Crispy Roasted Chickpeas!
 They're crunchy, salty, and a little bit spicy.
-Totally vegan and gluten-free, these oven-baked chickpeas make a great snack and they're a perfect topping for salads.
-They’re extra crispy thanks to an easy trick I'll teach you below.
+Totally vegan and gluten-free, these oven baked chickpeas make a great snack and they're a perfect topping for salads.
+Your roasted chickpeas will turn out extra crispy thanks to a simple trick I'll teach you below.

 The difference is there is no difference.
 Same bean, different name!
 The word garbanzo has Spanish origins and the word chickpea is more commonly used in English.
 So you can call these roasted garbanzo beans or roasted chickpeas as you see fit.

 The ingredient list is short and sweet for this crispy crunchy snack!
 You'll need to grab some:

 - Chickpeas --> Canned chickpeas or cooked from dried are both fine.
 (Related: Instant Pot Chickpeas)

 - Oil --> I'm using olive oil for these beauties.

 - Salt and pepper --> To make these dang tasty.

 - Spices and / or herbs --> We'll discuss your options below!